-Tuition assistance is available for grades 5 - 12 and determined by each family's demonstrated need for financial support.
-Once your enrollment agreement has been received, you are eligible to begin the financial aid application.
-Assistance is granted on an annual basis, and the application must be submitted each year.
+Need-based scholarships are available for grades 5 - 12 and determined by each family's demonstrated need for financial support.
+Once your enrollment agreement and deposit has been received, you are eligible to begin the financial aid application.
+Assistance is granted on an annual basis, and an aid application must be submitted each year.

-Tuition can be paid monthly, in 12, 10 or 8 installments, can be divided into two installments, summer and winter, or can be pre-paid in full.
-There is no interest charged for payment plans, though the tuition insurance plan is mandatory for all families electing not to pre-pay in full.
+Tuition can be paid monthly, semi-monthly between the months of June to April, in two installments, summer and winter, or can be pre-paid in full.
+There is no interest charged for payment plans, though the tuition refund plan is mandatory for all families electing not to pre-pay in full.

 Hampton Roads Academy admits students entering any grade, PreKindergarten through 11.
 Though not common, there may be special circumstances under which a new student may enter Grade 12.
 An application may be submitted at any point throughout the year, and admission assessments begin in November for grades three through 11, and in January for Grades PreK through two.